Nihaloz/Example-Website/README.md

 <h1>Example-Website</h1>

-I created a site using HTML and CSS,from a sample site.
+I created a site using BOOTSTRAP and HTMLfrom a sample site.

 <h2>Screen Gif</h2>